Ebonylife TV: Works and achievements

-Ebonylife Films
+Ebonylife films

-Ebonylife Films has produced a couple of notable and well-grossing films and TV series in Nigeria, the films produced by Ebonylife has appeared to do very well as it has always grossed very well.
-Ebonylife debut film, Fifty in 2015 was Nigeria's highest-grossing film in 2015 and 2016.
-The Wedding Party, another of Ebonylife Film project became the highest-grossing title of all time in the Nigerian film industry (Nollywood).
+Ebonylife films has produced a couple of notable and well-grossing films and TV series in Nigeria.
+The films produced by Ebonylife has appeared to do very well, as they have always grossed very well.
+Ebonylife's debut film, Fifty in 2015 was Nigeria's highest-grossing film in 2015 and 2016.
+The Wedding Party, another of Ebonylife Film projects, became the highest-grossing title of all time in the Nigerian film industry (Nollywood) in 2018.